malinaline/codechallenge/README.md

-# :rocket: Starwars App - Code Challenge
+# :rocket: Starwars Movie App - Code Challenge

 This is a simple web application using the SWAPI API

 MVP:

-- The app should be responsive and styled with a mobile first approach.
+- The app should be responsive and styled with a mobile first approach. (done)
-- Create a page to display movies with live data fetched from the Star Wars API.
+- Create a page to display movies with live data fetched from the Star Wars API. (done)
-- Create a navigation to switch between pages in the application.
+- Create a navigation to switch between pages in the application. (done)
-- Use a Loader component when loading movie data.
+- Use a Loader component when loading movie data. (done) (todo: add to home-page)
-- When a user clicks on a movie, a single movie page should display data from that movie.
+- When a user clicks on a movie, a single movie page should display data from that movie. (done)
 - Create a page to list characters.
 This page should be empty to start with, and only get characters added as the user clicks into the different movies.
-This page should only list characters belonging to movies that the user has clicked on.
+This page should only list characters belonging to movies that the user has clicked on. (done)(todo: add something other then undefined-messege)

+Bonus

+- Implement a single character page to display data for each character.
+- Use TypeScript. (done)
+- Use Styled Components. (done)

 ## 👩‍💻 Author